New Hampshire Way contains affiliate links. If you make a purchase through these links, we will earn a commission at no extra cost to you. Thanks!

 The daily brunch offerings vary, featuring homemade baked goods, granola, and other hot offerings.
 Brunch is described as a happy, fun time where travelers from all over the world can meet and relax while enjoying a filling meal.

-More bed and breakfasts on Lake Winnipesaukee: The Lake Winnipesaukee area has many bed and breakfasts to choose from.
-Depending on which community you wish to land in, 123 North Main B&B and Topsides in Wolfeboro are excellent, with Topsides being much pricier.
+More bed and breakfasts on Lake Winnipesaukee: The Lake Winnipesaukee area has many bed and breakfasts to choose from Topsides in Wolfeboro is excellent.
 Ballard House Inn in Meredith is also very popular with access to Meredith’s cafes and shops.